 Program C-WR-14.b Apply Policy C-WR-14 to Projects with the Highest Risk of Water Quality Impacts.
 Amend the Development Code to include guidelines that define types of developments that have a high potential for generating pollutants in order to supplement the development types that are regulated by the revised NPDES Phase II permit.
-(PC app.
-12/1/11, 1/25/10)
+[New program, 2015]

 C-WR-15 Construction-Phase Pollution.
 Manage construction sites to prevent contact between runoff and chemicals, fuel and lubricants, cleansers, and other potentially harmful materials.
-(PC app.
-12/1/11)
+[New policy, 2015]